kubedb/docs/docs/guides/redis/backup/kubestash/auto-backup/index.md

   targetFound: true
 ```

-Notice the `spec.backends`, `spec.sessions` and `spec.target` sections, KubeStash automatically resolved those info from the `BackupBluePrint` and created above `BackupConfiguration`.
+Notice the `spec.backends`, `spec.sessions` and `spec.target` sections, KubeStash automatically resolved those info from the `BackupBluePrint` and created the above `BackupConfiguration`.

 **Verify BackupSession:**